torqueaj/AI/temp.md

 ### Steps
 1. Start at the initial node.
+    - Set the initial node as the current node.
 2. Explore as deeply as possible along a branch.
+    - Select an unvisited child node if available and make it the current node.
+    - If no unvisited child nodes are available, backtrack to the parent node.
 3. Backtrack when no unexplored nodes remain.
+    - Move back to the parent node.
 4. Repeat until the goal is found or the entire graph is explored.

 ### Advantages